-The Group aims to achieve the highest levels of service and product quality through continuing training of our employees to the most stringent servicing standards and the development of the highest performance-rated fire products.
+The Group aims to achieve the highest levels of service and product quality through continued training of our employees to the most stringent servicing standards and the development of the highest performance-rated fire products.
 These activities are performed whilst considering the preservation of the environment.
 The Group continues to build on its reputation for service excellence and quality to develop a "safety solutions" business with a well-diversified and loyal customer base.
+The Board believes that the presence and requirements of a longstanding controlling shareholder helps focus the Group's strategy on long-term shareholder value creation.